The National Texas Longhorn Museum

 Tiffany glass ball casters.

-The majority of Friedrich chairs were covered with cloth or cattle hide.
 The Tiffany glass ball casters were also used by Charles Puppe and William Mittmann, horn furniture makers of the 1880's in San Antonio.
 Mittmann also fitted the tips of his horns with acorn finials.

 By 1884, Friedrich was having trouble finding in his own area the size and shape of horns he wanted for his furniture and began seeking a supply from Old Mexico.